 My favorite in the center is the Pasticceria Cinque Lune on the square with the same name on the Corso di Rinascimento.
 On one side is the Senate building and behind it the Pantheon, on the other side Piazza Navona.

 The Pasticceria Cinque Lune is a real insider tip.
 It has only a small entrance, a door and a window, and there are hardly two people standing side by side in front of the torte showcase, but the pastry is pretty much the best thing you can find in Rome.

-Avoid places offering industrial products!
+Places which do not have their own ice cream production should be avoided!
 Good ice cream parlors in Rome offer a wide range of varieties and special recipes with fresh ingredients.